equinor/ops-actions/scripts/terraform-backend/README.md

 1. The Azure region to create the storage account in.
 1. The path of the JSON file containing the Terraform backend configuration.
+1. The object ID of the user, group or service principal that should have access to the backend.

 ## Prerequisites